UsabilityEngineering/portfolio-Sam-r-ai/journal/README.md

 My **mental model** worked pretty well.
 I play music and have used a lot of audio software, so most of the labeled buttons made intuitive sense to me in terms of what they do.

-The board is pretty smooth and intuitive.
+Overall my experience with the board is really good.
+The basics were easy to pickup and learn.
+It was really easy to play around with the different functions.
+If I want to become better, then I can lookup tutorials online to find out and learn how to use the board better.The board is pretty smooth and intuitive.
 I think there’s just a learning curve, and I have a lot more learning to do, but it’s super easy to switch between songs.
 I’m excited to learn more of its features because there are a ton.
 I’ve just been doing the basic stuff.